uidotdev/react-course-curriculum/README.md

 ## Step 2: Add UI for Home

- * Create a Home component and set it to the IndexRoute in your route configuration.
- * At this point when you go to localhost:8080 you should see any UI the Main component spits out as well as any UI the Home component spits out.
- * Add the full page background image to the Home component as well as the input field and button.
-At this point, my app looks like this.
+ * Make your UI for the home screen look similar to the image below.
+You don't need to tie up any of the input fields or buttons just yet.

 <img src="https://cloud.githubusercontent.com/assets/2933430/21000915/af4fef50-bcda-11e6-97ea-c4fd2615af5b.png" width="400">

-## Step 4: ADD UI for Header
+## Step 3: ADD UI for Header

  * Finish the UI for the Header component.
  * As of right now, my app looks like this (with no actual functionality)

 <img src="https://cloud.githubusercontent.com/assets/2933430/21000851/3c99be96-bcda-11e6-8dd9-0812bd769229.png" width="400">

-## Step 5: Wire up the Weather Button
+## Step 4: Wire up the Weather Button
 In this step we're going to write up the button to our weather API, though we'll just log the result from now.

- * Wire up your button (mine says "Get Weather") to log whatever is in the input field when the button is clicked.
+ * Tie up your input fields so that the user can input a city into them.
  * With the API key we're using, you don't need an API key, but you're going to get rate limited pretty quick.
 It's free and probably worth it.
 For more info [click here](http://openweathermap.org/appid).
  * We're going to be querying the weather API for two types of data.
 A specific city's current weather, and the 5 day forecast for a specific city.
  * Those two endpoints are,
       Current Weather: http://api.openweathermap.org/data/2.5/weather?q=CITY-NAME&type=accurate&APPID=YOUR-API-KEY
       5 Day Forecast: http://api.openweathermap.org/data/2.5/forecast/daily?q=CITY-NAME&type=accurate&APPID=YOUR-API-KEY&cnt=5
- * Tie up the "Get Weather" button to be able to grab the city's current weather and log it to the console.
+ * Tie up the "Get Weather" button to be able to grab whatever city is in the input field's current weather and log it to the console.
  * Once the previous step is working, also create the functionality for the 5 day forecast request and test is by hooking it up to the "Get Weather" button.
 Once it works, change it back to get the current weather.
  * If you get stuck with the API check out the "step5" branch.
-My code is located under /app/helpers/api.js
+My code is located under /app/utils/api.js

 ## Step 6: New /forecast route
  * Add a new Route to your route config of 'forecast/:city'.